midtown-ai/glossary/glossary/m.md

 # Multimodal Framework
 # MMF

- A rfameowkr build on top of Pytorch for language and vision models.
+ A frameowkr build on top of Pytorch for language and vision models.
 Features include (1) modular, (2) distributed, (3) pre-trained multimodal transformer.

+ See also [M], ...

 # Multimodal Fusion